xabbu42/Master/arbeit.md

 question is not easy to answer, as already transferring the definitions of inputs to the original Hilbert style calculus poses problems.
-A more detailed discussion of Skolem style functions and their role in LP realizations will hopefully help to clear this up, but as of now the question remains open.
+A more detailed discussion of Skolem style functions and their role in LP realizations will hopefully help to clear this up.
+It is possible that the definition of input variables relative to a subformula occurrence and the machinery used to work with input variables in
+@studer [ch 3.2] already provides a part of the answer.

 Yu later expanded his result to modal logics T and K4 and their justification counterparts in @yu2014.
 Another open question is